 Positron Emission Tomography (PET) scan: A minimally-invasive functional imaging technique that uses radioactive substances (radiotracers) to visualize and measure changes in activity in organs and tissues.
 PET scans are used for diagnosing Alzheimer's disease by measuring the build-up of beta-amyloid in the brain.
-Amyloid PET is a specific type of PET scan where a ligand that binds to amyloid plaque is labeled with a radioisotope (e.g., florine F18) to visualize and measure amyloid.
+Amyloid PET is a specific type of PET scan where a ligand that binds to amyloid plaque is labeled with a radioisotope (e.g., 11C, 13N, 150, 18F) to visualize and measure amyloid.